Risks Specific to the VCTs

 VCT shares can be difficult to sell as there can be little demand for VCT shares in the secondary market, furthermore the share price is unlikely to reflect the net asset value per share.
 The value of shares and the income from them can fall as well as rise.
 Investors may not get back the full amount invested.
 The VCT operates a credible share buyback policy but the Directors reserve the right to amend or suspend the application of the buyback policy.
 Dividend distributions are subject to performance and other factors and cannot be guaranteed.
 The past performance of the VCT and its underlying investments is no indicator of future performance.
 Investors may not get back the amount they originally invested.

-The Company has received valid applications in excess of £20.0 million and, accordingly, the directors of the Company are pleased to announce that at the present time they intend to utilise £5.0 million of the available £10.0 million Over-allotment Facility.
+On 28 November 2018 the Company announced that it had received valid applications in excess of £20 million and, accordingly, the directors of the Company announced that they intended to utilise £5 million of the available £10 million Over-allotment Facility.